Saturday, March 3, 2012

 1981: Michael Jackson appeared on the Diana Ross television special Diana on CBS.

 1983: We had seen 78 rpm records, 45's and LP's.
-On this date, a new system, a five-inch "compact disc" which contained up to one hour of music was debuted by Sony, Phillips and Polygram.
+On this date, a new product, a five-inch "compact disc" which contained up to one hour of music was debuted by Sony, Phillips and Polygram.

 1984: Mick Jagger and wife Jerry Hall celebrated the birth of daughter Elizabeth Scarlett Jagger.